 9. Be fair

 Listen to both sides of the story before making a judgment.
-Make judgments based on and aligned with the vision and objectives and the impact on the organization.
+Make judgments based on and aligned with the vision and objectives, as well as their impact on the organisation.

 10. Demonstrate integrity

 Say what you do and do what you say.
 Always.
-Integrity demonstrates alignment between your actions and the organizational vision and goals.
-The more aligned you are, the more productive.
+Integrity demonstrates alignment between your actions and the organisational vision and goals.
+The more aligned you are, the more productive you are.

-The impact of fear on productivity is a silent killer.
+The impact of fear on productivity is a silent yet deadly force.
 It kills motivation, creativity, and productivity.
 To create a productive environment, drive out fear by making information accessible, being explicit about expectations and listening without judgment.